OasisDigital/angular-typed-forms-helpers/README.md

 ## `AngularForm` Interface

-This interface allows for translating an object or general TS type/interface into one of the 3 main Angular Reactive Forms types (FormControl, FormGroup, FormArray).
+This interface allows for _deeply_ translating an object or general TS type/interface into one of the 3 main Angular Reactive Forms types (FormControl, FormGroup, FormArray).

 ```ts
 import { FormArray, FormControl, FormGroup } from '@angular/forms';